 This course presents the principles of effective business communication, with extensive practice in planning, writing, and revising for conciseness, readability, emphasis and tone.
 Students explore methods of collecting, organizing, and interpreting information for both oral and written reports.
 A variety of written and oral assignments are presented with emphasis on a final written report.
-This course meets the English composition requirement for graduation.

-Independent Study BOT-298
+BOT-298 Independent Study

-Prerequisite: Educational contract of study signed by an instructor, department chair and vice president.
+.2-4 Units: 3.6-72 hours of independent study, per term, SC, DG Prerequisite: Educational contract of study signed by an instructor, department chair and vice president.
 Topics must extend beyond regular course offerings.